riponr/jsp/README.md

 # jsp
-It is a programming School related project which show subject result and  student profile and also have teacher login
+It is a programming School related project which show subject result and  student profile from database and also have teacher login
+Teacher can add new student also edit all data